 The Lacey Act helps cut off the U.S. market to criminal organizations engaged in the trade of illegally harvested trees, wildlife or fish.
 In one case recently in the news,4 for example, the Act was used to dismantle a massive scheme to smuggle into the U.S. rock lobster that was illegally harvested in South Africa.
-The decade-long scheme involved (among other things) violations of South African fishing and customs laws, bribery of fisheries inspectors, smuggling of contraband into the U.S., and circumvention of U.S. immigration laws.
-In the U.S., five co-conspirators were arrested; all pleaded guilty and the main players were sentenced to prison.
-The defendants also forfeited $7.4 million to the U.S. and were ordered to pay South Africa approximately $22.5 million in restitution.5
+The decade-long scheme involved (among other things) violations of South African fishing and customs laws, bribery of fisheries inspectors, smuggling of contraband into the United States, and circumvention of U.S. immigration laws.
+In the United States, five co-conspirators were arrested; all pleaded guilty and the main players were sentenced to prison.
+The defendants also forfeited $7.4 million to the United States and were ordered to pay South Africa approximately $22.5 million in restitution.5.

 The Lacey Act also provides companies with strong incentives to evaluate, understand, and police their own supply chains.
 As noted, illegal wood can be forfeited, regardless of the mental state of the person who imports or buys it.
 Moreover, where a person, in the exercise of due care, should have known the wood she imported was illegal, that person will be guilty of misdemeanor.
 While misdemeanor prosecutions are rare, the due care standard encourages legitimate businesses to ensure that they are buying legal goods.
 This helps reinforce lawful behavior, deter illegal activity, and level the playing field between diligent companies and those that are indifferent to the legality of the goods they are supplying to the American consumer.

-According to a 2012 report, “illegal logging accounts for 50-90 per cent of the volume of all forestry in key producer tropical countries and 15-30 per cent globally.
-Meanwhile, the economic value of global illegal logging, including processing, is estimated to be worth between US $30 and US $100 billion, or 10-30 per cent of global wood trade.”7 Not only is the U.S. one of the world’s leading producers of products like wood flooring and hardwood plywood, but it also is one of the largest consumers.8
+According to a 2012 report, “illegal logging accounts for 50-90 percent of the volume of all forestry in key producer tropical countries and 15-30 percent globally.
+Meanwhile, the economic value of global illegal logging, including processing, is estimated to be worth between U.S. $30 and U.S. $100 billion, or 10-30 per cent of global wood trade.”7 Not only is the United States one of the world’s leading producers of products like wood flooring and hardwood plywood, but it also is one of the largest consumers.8

 The Act also helps reduce corruption and promote the rule of law in foreign countries, which in turn helps to level the playing field for U.S. companies and enhances national security.
 There is a close link between corruption and natural resources crime.
 In his 2012 “Threat Assessment,” the Director of National Intelligence explained how natural resources crime threatens U.S. national interests: